freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 Now when people say dumb things, they often do so online.
 And in indelible ink.

 Always assume that the moment you type something into a website and press enter, it's going to be saved to a database.
-That database is going to be backed up in several data centers around the world.
+That database is going to be backed up across several data centers around the world.

 You can prove the existence of data, but there is no way to prove the absence of data.

 You should assume, for all intents and purposes, that the cat is out of the bag.
 There's no getting the cat back in the bag.
 Whatever you just said: that's on your permanent record.

 You can delete the remark.
 You can delete your account.
 You can even try to scrub it from Google search results.
 But someone has probably already backed it up on the Wayback Machine.
-And when that company inevitably gets hacked years from now, that data will probably still be in there somewhere, ready to be resurfaced.
+And when one of those databases inevitably gets hacked years from now, those data will probably still be in there somewhere, ready to resurfaced.

 It is a scary time to be a loud mouth.
 So don't be.
 Think before you speak.